yogonwa/newslens/docs/Refactor_TODO.md

 ## Architectural Improvements (TODO)
 - [ ] Refactor Playwright page loading and capture logic into a dedicated service or utility (e.g., PageCaptureService) for better modularity and testability.
 - [ ] Implement batch/concurrent processing using asyncio semaphores or task groups to improve throughput and scalability.
-- [ ] Add structured logging and retry logic to all major pipeline steps for improved observability and robustness.
+- [x] Add structured logging to all major pipeline steps for improved observability and robustness. (**main_scraper.py covers all stages and errors with structured context.**)

 ## Staff Engineer Best Practice Recommendation: Environment Variable Management (2024-05-XX)